teja0457/Filterable-Table/README.md

-# react-example
+# Filterable-Table

-React example app that demonstrates using [React] with [webpack], and [babeljs], as well as project structure.
+Filterable-Table with Sorting and Search/Filter Functionality.

 Requirements:
 - git